object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

 Debugging and testing
 =====================

-In :ref:`week 6 <errors_and_exceptions>` we learned about :term:`exceptions
-<exception>` and how to read the :term:`traceback` that is printed when an
-unhandled exception is raised.
+In :numref:`Chapter %s <errors_and_exceptions>` we learned about :term:`exceptions <exception>` and how to read the :term:`traceback` that is printed when an unhandled exception is raised.
 This week we will look at other tools and techniques that we can use to understand what is wrong with a piece of code, and therefore how to fix it.
-Before we do that, we'll take a quick look at pandas.
+Before we do that, we'll divert just briefly to introduce an important Python module that we'll use in a lot of the debugging examples.

 Pandas
 ------

-If you have just excitedly clicked on the link for this section hoping for some material on cute furry animals from China then, regrettably, you are in for a disappointment. `Pandas <https://pandas.pydata.org>`__ is a Python package which supports data analysis in Python.
+If you have just excitedly turned to this section hoping for some material on cute furry animals from China then, regrettably, you are in for a disappointment. `Pandas <https://pandas.pydata.org>`__ is a Python package which supports data analysis in Python.
 It's introduced here partly